Special offer

 Technical interview questions for other technical support roles

-When hiring for other technical support roles, such as a software architect or technical support personnel, remember to ask questions that require the applicant to draw on past experience and apply that experience to a new role at your company.
+When hiring for other technical support roles, such as a software architect or technical support personnel, ask questions that require the applicant to draw on their experience and apply that experience to a new role at your company.

-It takes time to prepare for a technical interview when you curate a list of questions that are specific to the nuances of a tech role, but it’s worth the effort.
-By asking relevant questions, you’ll get a better sense of which candidate is the right fit for your company so it’s smooth sailing once they start the job.
+It takes time to prepare for a technical interview.
+When you curate a list of questions that are specific to the nuances of a tech role, you can improve the interview process and outcomes.
+By asking relevant questions, you’ll get a better sense of which candidate is the right fit for your company.

 Recent Hiring in the software industry articles